-According to Google Scholar, as of February, 2017, things I've written or co-authored have been cited ≈366 times (h-index=11).1 The links below lead to abstracts, downloads, and bibliographic information.
-Records are also stored in ORCID, and some preprints appear on the ArXiv.
-For a view from on high, see Impactstory.
+According to Google Scholar, as of December, 2022, things I've written or co-authored have been cited ≈877 times (h-index=18).1 The links below lead to abstracts, downloads, bibliographic information, and "tl;dr" summaries (hint: mouse over).
+If you wish, you can also grab the bibliographic information as a BibLaTeX file.

 In this paper, we present our vision on a collaborative semi-formal, language independent math(s) encyclopedia.
 We describe how we are going to derive that new plattform based on our previous works and how the public will benefit from it.

 U. Martin, A. Pease, and J. Corneli.
 Bootstrapping the next generation of mathematical social machines.
 In: Off the Beaten Track 2017 (POPL workshop, UPMC Paris, Saturday January 21, 2017), edited by L. Kuper and B. Atkey. ⸢pdf⸥ ⸢bib⸥ ⸢abstract⸥